binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-with-no-LandingZone.md

 ### Common Process

 Ok, just [install binbash Leverage](/try-leverage/local-setup/) and [create the Leverage project](/try-leverage/leverage-project-setup/).
-In the former, when creating credentials, do it for MANAGEMENT type.
+When creating credentials, do it for MANAGEMENT type.
 Basically:
 ```bash
 mkdir project && cd project